pablillocea/website/content/contact/_index.md

           icon_pack: fas
           name: Zoom Me
           link: 'https://zoom.com'
-      # Automatically link email and phone or display as text?
+      # Automatically link email and phone or display them just as text?
       autolink: true
-      # Email form provider
+      # Choose an email form provider (netlify/formspree)
       form:
         provider: netlify
         formspree:
+          # If using Formspree, enter your Formspree form ID
-          id:
+          id: ''
         netlify:
           # Enable CAPTCHA challenge to reduce spam?
           captcha: false
+      # Coordinates to display a map - set your map provider in `params.yaml`
+      coordinates:
+        latitude: '37.4275'
+        longitude: '-122.1697'
     design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
-      columns: '2'
+      columns: '1'
 ---